-An employee working in a position for a school district or other educational institution which operates on a nine-month basis shall receive credit for the third quarter when covered wages are reported in the second and fourth quarters.
+If you are working for a school district or other educational institution that operates on a nine-month basis, you will receive service credit for all four quarters each year you receive wages in the second and fourth quarters.

-If you are an elected official, you will receive four quarters of service credit each year you receive IPERS-covered wages.
+If you are an elected official, you will receive four quarters of service credit each year you receive IPERScovered wages.

 You cannot earn credit for more than four quarters of service in a calendar year, no matter how many employers are reporting covered wages for you.
 A calendar year is the 12-month period starting January 1 and ending December 31.
+In certain situations, you may qualify for free credit.
+The free credit is not automatically added to your records; you must request it from IPERS.
+See the "Purchasing Service Credits" section for more information.

-WHAT IT MEANS TO BE VESTED
+WHAT IT MEANS To be vested